sschuhmi/AWS-ML-Operationalizing/README.md

 ```
 ec2train1.py expects the extracted dataset under dogImages/ and saves the trained weights to TrainedModels/model.pth.

-Training on EC2 was performed successfully, as one can see in the following two screenshots.
+Training on EC2 was performed successfully, as one can see in the following screenshot.

 ![image](06a_EC2-ModelTraining.jpg)

+The trained model weights were saved under the given path.

 ![image](06b_EC2-ModelTraining-saved.jpg)